gv1shnu/SearchNexus/README.md

 - Perform searches across multiple search engines simultaneously.
 - View search results from various search engines in one consolidated view.
 - Responsive design for a seamless experience on different devices.

+## Usage

+- Download SearchNexus application from [here](https://drive.google.com/file/d/1fmbicfMMcl1JeaqiIOYOltmZAEz-CWah/view?usp=sharing).
+- Enter your search query in the search box on the home page.
+- Press Enter to initiate the search.
+- Search results from multiple search engines will be displayed within seconds.

 ## Installation